noshadyousuf/noshadyousuf/README.md

 👀 I am intersted to know more about patterns and new methods of solving complex problems.
 Though, I myself have not seriouosly participated yet.
 But, look forward to spend more time on Slack.

-📫 Email me at noshadyousuf@gmail.com I hope to reply you on time.
-If late that would be probably of work.
+📫 Email me at noshadyousuf@gmail.com.

-Hope to catch you soon...